usnistgov/SFA/README.md

 [AP209 finite element analysis models](https://pages.nist.gov/CAD-PMI-Testing/ap209-viewer.html)

-The Analyzer generates a spreadsheet of all entity and attribute information; reports and analyzes any semantic PMI, graphic PMI, and validation properties for conformance to recommended practices; and checks for basic STEP file format errors.
+The Analyzer generates a spreadsheet of all entity and attribute information; reports and analyzes any semantic PMI, graphic PMI, and validation properties for conformance to [CAx-IF recommended practices](https://www.mbx-if.org/home/cax/recpractices/); and checks for basic STEP file format errors.

 Spreadsheet Example: [Spreadsheet](https://www.nist.gov/document/sfa-semantic-pmi-spreadsheet) with reports for semantic PMI, graphic PMI, and validation properties.

-See the [NIST website](https://www.nist.gov/services-resources/software/step-file-analyzer-and-viewer) for more information although it is no longer being updated.

 ## Download or Build